 Step 1: Planning

-This is the first stage and we call it the ‘pre-writing stage’, comprising all that you do before you write a draft.
+This is the first stage, the ‘pre-writing stage’, comprising everything you do before writing a draft.
 It includes deciding the topic, defining the purpose of writing, brainstorming, researching and collecting data and outlining the text to be written.

 Deciding on the topic

-It is always easier to write on a subject you are familiar with on which information is easily available, or which is practically possible to work on.
-In writing a term paper or an assignment, however, you can challenge yourself more by taking on a topic that involves a greater degree of preparation and higher presentation skills.
+It is always easier to write on a subject you are familiar with, which information is readily available, or which is practically possible to work on.
+In writing a term paper or an assignment, however, you can challenge yourself more by taking on a topic involving greater preparation and higher presentation skills.

 Defining the purpose

 Once you decide on the topic, you need to ask yourself a few questions to get a better insight into the purpose and scope of your writing.
 The following questions will help you define the purpose and nature of your paper.

 - What is my purpose in writing?

 - What can I achieve with the document?